NitayKin/CPP_Flappy_Bird/README.md

-# Flappy Bird in Cpp
+# Flappy Bird in Cpp + reinforcment learning

-The good old game back in cpp.
-Coming back with some amazing gameplay that will keep you hooked and wanting to get that high score.
+compile as usual, then run the reinforcment learning project.

 Compilation:
 *Make sure to have smfl installed*